Suggestions for Current and Prospective Graduate Students

 at another university, then the course will not generally transfer.

-UT Austin requires that you take at least 18 hours of coursework on site.
+UT Austin requires that you take at least 18 credit hours of coursework

 To satisfy the Ph.D. course requirements, you will need to take

-- 30 credit hours of formal lecture graduate coursework for
+- 10 formal lecture graduate courses for letter grade

-Formal lecture courses do not include research problems, conference
+Formal lecture courses do not include research problem courses, conference

 courses, graduate research internship, MS report or MS thesis courses.

-For the MSEE degree, there are three options: MS thesis, MS report, and
+For the MSECE degree, there are three options: MS thesis, MS report, and

 MS non-thesis/non-report.